Lee-Sutton/first-name-classifier/README.md

-# Gender Classifier Based on First Name
+# First name data exploration
-- A simple data exploration of first names and predictions of the ouput gender
+- A simple data exploration of first names using python and sci kit learn
+- 100% for learning purposes